hao-hao-hao/SporuleGo/api/README.md

 # Sporule

-Need to test the Bearer Auth in header
+Need to test the role base authentication